UnumID/react-web-sdk/README.md

 #### Props
-**env** (string) _required_: The environment to run in ('development', 'sandbox', or 'production').
+**env** (string) _optional_: The environment to run in (`'sandbox'` or `'production'`).
 This determines which Unum ID SaaS environment the React Web SDK will connect to.
+While this prop is technically optional, it is required for most use cases and should always be provided.

-**apiKey** (string) _required_: Your React Web SDK api key (obtained from Unum ID).
+**apiKey** (string) _optional_: Your React Web SDK api key (obtained from Unum ID).
+While this prop is technically optional, it is required for most use cases and should always be provided.

 **userInfo** (`UserInfo`) _optional_: Information about a logged in user of your application.
 The React Web SDK will use this to determine which fallback options are available.

 **presentationRequest** (`PresentationRequestResponse`) _optional_: a `PresentationRequestResponse` object, created on your server via the [Server SDK](https://github.com/UnumID/Server-SDK-TypeScript).
 You may provide this prop in combination with setting `createInitialPresentationRequest` (below) to `false` for more control over when the widget should display a PresentationRequest to the user.

-**createInitialPresentationRequest** (boolean) _required_: Whether the widget should immediately call `createPresentationRequest` on load.
+**createInitialPresentationRequest** (boolean) _optional_: Whether the widget should immediately call `createPresentationRequest` on load.
 You can combine this with the `presentationRequest` prop to gain control over when the initial PresentationRequest is created.
 By default, it is `false` if you provide the `presentationRequest` prop and `true` if you do not.

 **createPresentationRequest** (`() => Promise<PresentationRequestResponse> | void`) _optional_: A function which should call your Server SDK powered backend to create a PresentationRequest.
 If it returns a value, it is assumed that that value is a `PresentationRequestResponse`.
 If it does not return a value, you must provide the response via the `presentationRequest` prop in order for the widget to display the PresentationRequest.
 (As in a redux application, where `createPresentationRequest` will probably be an async action creator of some sort.)
-The widget will call this function on an interval in order to ensure that it never displays an expired PresentationRequest
+The widget will call this function on an interval in order to ensure that it never displays an expired PresentationRequest.
+This prop is technically optional, but should always be provided unless you know that you will only ever be displaying previously existing PresentationRequests.

 **sendEmail** (`(options: ExternalMessageInput) => Promise<SuccessResponse>`) _optional_: A function which takes an `EmailOptions` object and calls your backend to send a deeplink via email.
 You may use the `sendEmail` function from the Server SDK to send the email, or your own email provider.